Reptil

-Reptil (Humberto Lopez) is a fictional superhero character appearing in American comic books published by Marvel Comics.
+Reptil (Humberto Lopez) is a superhero appearing in American comic books published by Marvel Comics.
 He is best known as a supporting member on The Super Hero Squad Show and a member of the Avengers Academy in the comics.

 Publication history

 Reptil first appeared in the one-shot comic Avengers: The Initiative: Featuring Reptil.
 The character was created by Christos Gage and Steve Uy.
 Reptil was a regular character in all 39 issues of Avengers Academy from 2010 to 2013.
 The character also appeared in Avengers Arena, a series by Dennis Hopeless and Kev Walker for Marvel NOW!.
 The character's role in comics was revisited in the 2021 one-shot King in Black: Spider-Man, where Reptil served as a supporting character.
 In the same year, Reptil was featured in a self-titled limited series written by Terry Blas and penciled by Enid Balám.